 Colorado's continued population boom affects the courts.
-In the most recent 10-year period (2007 to 2016), Colorado's population grew more than 16 percent, from 4.8 million to more than 5.5 million, according to the Department of Local Affairs.
+In the most recent 10-year period (2008 to 2017), Colorado's population grew nearly 13 percent, from 4.9 million to more than 5.6 million, making Colorado the ninth fasting growing state in the country according to the Department of Local Affairs1.
+Population projections estimate Colorado's population to exceed 7.5 million people by 2040.
 Rapid population growth often places pressure on civic institutions, and Colorado's courts are not immune from this pressure.